Frequently Asked Questions

 in Digital Photography" for an exhaustive review of the subject.

-a high resolution digital camera called "SPOT" that was specifically designed
+Spot Imaging sells high resolution digital cameras specifically designed

 for use on microscopes.

-You'll find many others by doing a "Keyword Search" for "digital camera"
+You'll find other vendors of digital cameras by doing a "Keyword Search" for "digital camera" at the

 Database maintained by Henrik Kaker.